Tokelau: Environment

 Tokelau is located in the Western Polynesian tropical moist forests ecoregion.
 Most of the original vegetation has been replaced by coconut plantations, some of which have been abandoned and became scrubby forests.
 The atolls of Tokelau provide habitat for 38 indigenous plant species, over 150 insect species and 10 land crab species.
 One of the greatest threats to biodiversity is posed by introduced mammalian predators such as the Polynesian Rat.

 In 2011 Tokelau declared its entire exclusive economic zone of 319031 km² a shark sanctuary.

+In April 2025, Conservation International led a scientific expedition to Tokelau undertaken with New Zealand Geographic.
+Conservation International Aotearoa indicated the reefs showed signs of recovery after a marine heatwave and widespread coral bleaching in the region.

 Economy

 Tokelau's economy is among the smallest globally, primarily characterized by subsistence agriculture and fishing.
 The residents cultivate crops such as coconuts (for copra), taro, breadfruit, papayas, bananas, and figs, and raise livestock including pigs and poultry.
 Fishing, particularly for local consumption, plays a vital role in their sustenance.

 Economic overview

 The territory's economic activities are limited, with revenues stemming from the sale of copra, postage stamps, souvenir coins, handicrafts, and remittances from Tokelauans residing in New Zealand.
 These remittances are significant, given that approximately 80% of Tokelauans live abroad.

 In recent years, Tokelau has sought to diversify its revenue streams.
 Notably, the territory has generated income through the registration of domain names under its country code top-level domain (ccTLD), .tk.
 By 2012, about one-sixth of Tokelau's economy was derived from this source.